-The UK has a long history of leading the way on animal welfare.
-I am pleased that now we have left the EU, Ministers are committed to improving our already world-leading standards by delivering a series of ambitious reforms, outlined in the Action Plan for Animal Welfare.
-Building on the Action Plan, the Animal Welfare (Kept Animals) Bill will bring in some of the world’s highest and strongest protections for pets, livestock and kept wild animals.
+As an owner of two dogs and an animal lover myself, please be assured that I recognise the importance of this issue.
+That is why I am pleased that the UK has a long history of leading the way on animal welfare.
+I know that ministers are committed to improving our world-leading standards through a series of ambitious reforms, as outlined in the Action Plan for Animal Welfare.
+In addition, the Animal Welfare (Kept Animals) Bill will bring in some of the world’s strongest protections for pets, livestock and kept wild animals.
 I look forward to supporting the Bill as it makes its way through Parliament.

 Primates are highly intelligent animals with complex needs that require specialist care.
 I am aware that through the Bill the Government will deliver on the manifesto commitment to introduce a ban on keeping them as pets, ensuring that all primates being kept privately in England are kept at zoo-level standards and that ownership of primates at levels below these standards is phased out.

 I also understand that live animals can endure excessively long journeys during export, causing distress and injury.
 EU rules prevented any changes to these journeys, but the UK Government is now able to pursue plans to ban the export of live animals for slaughter and fattening, This Bill will ensure that the UK is the first European country to end this practice.